Alepo AAA will help eliminate revenue leakage caused by manual processes in the legacy system

 A digital BSS stack helps CSPs deliver digital-first customer experience and automate business processes in both 5G and IoT deployments by upgrading their legacy BSS with a new 5G-ready stack.
 A modular BSS delivers a complete digital transformation that helps greenfield operators with full-stack deployment and replaces legacy systems that operate in a phased approach.

-A high-performance and robust AAA integrated with 5G and IoT networks can be used for multiple use cases across various industrial sectors.
+A high-performance and robust AAA Server integrated with 5G and IoT networks can be used for multiple use cases across various industrial sectors.
 It helps provide cost-saving network optimizations for end-to-end business processes.
 Advanced virtualized AAA solutions, combined with system integrations and data migration solutions, will deploy market-leading and cost-efficient services without affecting the current system or customer experience.

 A seasoned professional, technologist, innovator, and telecom expert.
 With over 20 years of experience in the software industry, Rajesh brings a strong track record of accelerating product innovations and development at Alepo.
 He supports the company’s mission-critical BSS/OSS projects in LTE, WiFi and broadband networks, including core policy, charging, and control elements.